MoonlightCapital/MoonlightBot-docs/support/premium.md

 ### Boost the support server

-For [boosting the support server](https://support.discord.com/hc/en-us/articles/360028038352-Server-Boosting-FAQ-#h\_9dfb44db-c394-4339-863b-e6d1e3fb0469) you will also receive premium as long as you keep the server boosted.
+For [boosting the support server](https://support.discord.com/hc/en-us/articles/360028038352-Server-Boosting-FAQ-#h\_9dfb44db-c394-4339-863b-e6d1e3fb0469) you will receive premium following a successful security check and security briefing after your initial boost.
+The premium will last as long as you continue boosting the server.

-The tier of booster premium is initially basic, but it will be upgraded to advanced once you have boosted for three months consecutively.
+The tier of premium is initially basic, but this will be upgraded to advanced once you have boosted for three months consecutively.
+If the server is level one or below (<8 boosts) at the time of the boost starting, you will be immediately upgraded to advanced tier, skipping the three month wait.

 ### Giveaways, volunteering, and other rewards